wkumari/draft-kh-dnsop-7706bis/README.md

    recursive resolver, or it might be part of the configuration of the recursive resolver system.

+Kumari & Hoffman        Expires September 5, 2019               [Page 5]

+Internet-Draft              Root Server Local                 March 2019

    The steps to set up the root zone are:

-Kumari & Hoffman         Expires August 1, 2019                 [Page 5]

-Internet-Draft              Root Server Local               January 2019

    1. Retrieve a copy of the root zone.
 (See Appendix A for some current locations of sources.)